jagasrrre/Medi-Shield-AI/README.md

-# CYBER CHRONICLE
-This is a Simple Student Management System Developed for Educational Purpose using Python (Django). and installment of cyber activities as below
+# 🛡️ MediShield AI

+**MediShield AI** is a Smart Health Record Management System developed using **Python (Django)**.
+It is built for educational purposes to demonstrate how digital healthcare record management can be implemented with secure access and role-based dashboards.

+---

+## 📋 Features

-### A. Admin Users Can
+### 👨‍💼 A. Admin Users Can:
-1. See Overall Summary Charts of Stuudents Performance, Staffs Perfomrances, Courses, Subjects, Leave, etc.
-2. Manage Staffs (Add, Update and Delete)
-3. Manage Students (Add, Update and Delete)
+- View dashboard charts of doctors, patients, appointments, and feedback
-4. Manage Course (Add, Update and Delete)
+- Manage Doctors (Add, Update, Delete)
-5. Manage Subjects (Add, Update and Delete)
+- Manage Patients (Add, Update, Delete)
-6. Manage Sessions (Add, Update and Delete)
+- Manage Specializations and Departments
-7. View Student Attendance
-8. Review and Reply Student/Staff Feedback
-9. Review (Approve/Reject) Student/Staff Leave
+- Manage Appointments (Approve / Reject)
+- Respond to feedback from doctors and patients
+- Generate reports and statistics

-### B. Staff/Teachers Can
+### 👨‍⚕️ B. Doctors Can:
-1. See the Overall Summary Charts related to their students, their subjects, leave status, etc.
-2. Take/Update Students Attendance
-3. Add/Update Result
+- View dashboard showing their appointments and patients
+- View and update patient medical records
+- Add prescriptions and treatment notes
+- Approve or cancel appointments
-4. Apply for Leave
+- Apply for leave
-5. Send Feedback to HOD
+- Send feedback to the Admin

-### C. Students Can
+### 👤 C. Patients Can:
-1. See the Overall Summary Charts related to their attendance, their subjects, leave status, etc.
-2. View Attendance
-3. View Result
+- View dashboard with appointment details, prescriptions, and records
+- Book appointments with doctors
+- View medical history and prescription details
-4. Apply for Leave
+- Apply for leave (e.g., hospital stay)
-5. Send Feedback to HOD
+- Send feedback to the Admin

 ## How to Install and Run this project?